 Whimsical North Pole Cupcakes

 Moist and fluffy vanilla cupcakes cupcakes topped with snowy buttercream and a North pole.
-These whimsical North Pole Cupcakes are cute AF!
+These Whimsical North Pole Cupcakes are so cute and so easy to make!
 I top them with organic candy canes and use an all natural decorating sugar that sparkles like real snow for festive cupcakes this holiday season that are free of artificial colors!

-If you are looking for other naturally colored holiday desserts, try my Christmas Lights Snack Cake, Vegan Christmas Tree Brownies, or my Tree Sugar Cookies!
+If you are looking for more naturally colored holiday desserts, try Christmas Lights Snack Gingerbread Cake, Vegan Christmas Tree Brownies, Eggnog Sheet Cake, or Tree Sugar Cookies Without Artificial Colors.

 Why You'll Love This Recipe

-Festive and Fun: These cupcakes are whimsical and fun!
+• Festive and Fun: These Christmas cupcakes are whimsical and fun!
 Like you just landed at the North Pole.

 Ingredients